Børge Brende: Minister of Foreign Affairs

-In October 2014, Brende – in his capacity as Chairman of the Ad-Hoc Liaison Committee (AHLC) – co-hosted the Cairo Conference on Palestine, an international donor conference on reconstructing the Gaza Strip, which garnered $5.4 billion in pledges.
+In October 2014, Brende, in his capacity as Chairman of the Ad-Hoc Liaison Committee (AHLC), co-hosted the Cairo Conference on Palestine, an international donor conference on reconstructing the Gaza Strip, which generated $5.4 billion in pledges.

-In 2015, Brende negotiated an interim agreement between Norway and the other coastal states in the Arctic – Canada, Denmark (on behalf of its territory of Greenland), Russia and the United States – on prohibiting commercial fishing in the increasingly ice-free international waters of the Arctic.
+In 2015, Brende negotiated an interim agreement among Norway and the other coastal states in the Arctic including Canada, Denmark (on behalf of its territory of Greenland), Russia, and the United States, that prohibited commercial fishing in the international waters of the Arctic.

+Norway and Cuba facilitated secret negotiations between the Colombian government and FARC after Juan Manuel Santos was elected president in 2010.
+Upon becoming foreign minister in 2014, Brende visited both Colombia and Cuba with career diplomats to see the talks to their conclusion.
+A peace agreement was reached in 2016.
+Norwegian involvement heavily emphasized women's issues, security, and transitional justice.
+In addition to facilitating negotiations, Norway provided funding, technical assistance, and coordination to the Colombian government, relevant NGO programmes, and the United Nations for the implementation of the peace process.

 In January 2016, Brende was appointed by United Nations Secretary-General Ban Ki-moon to the High-level Advisory Group for Every Woman Every Child.

+As Foreign Minister of Norway, Brende normalised diplomatic relations with China, after ties had been set back in 2010 following Chinese anger over the 2010 Nobel Peace Prize being awarded to imprisoned Chinese human rights activist Liu Xiaobo (1955–2017).